strimzi/proposals/021-special-repository-for-st-clients-based-on-example-clients.md

 ## Images and releases

-The images will be built as in `client-examples` after each merged PR and pushed to `strimzi` repository on `quay.io`.
+The images will be built as in `client-examples` after each merged PR and pushed to `strimzi` repository on `quay.io` with `latest` tag.
-I would keep the `latest` tag, no need for extra releases and versioning.
+Because we can use (or will use) different versions of Kafka for each Strimzi release, we should release the new version of `systemtest-client` together with Strimzi - to prevent issues with features added for higher version of Kafka, to make it easier to handle it in STs and make it less confusing.

 ## Kafka version